Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Compute speed of sound in air at a given temperature', specifying the exact resource and action, and distinguishes it from sibling tools by domain (physics/audio engineering) and formula.
+The description clearly states 'Compute speed of sound in air at a given temperature,' specifying the exact verb and resource.
+It distinguishes itself from sibling tools by mentioning physics and audio engineering applications and providing the formula, leaving no ambiguity about its function.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.